As stay-at-home orders continue, here’s what you can do to keep your finances healthy.

 While most of us are coming together to support each other during this time, others are using this as an opportunity to scam people.
 Please watch out for these types of scams and report them if you encounter them.

-If you receive text messages, robocalls or emails that ask you to reply regarding stimulus checks or government grants that you can receive, it’s a scam.
+If you receive text messages, robocalls, emails, or social media messages that ask you to reply regarding your stimulus check, it’s a scam.
+Do not respond.

 Some scammers will try to impersonate your bank or credit union.
 The messages say things like, “Operations have been suspended.
 Please provide your debit card number and PIN to ensure you can continue to use your account.”